National Railway: Incorporation of the Delaware and Bound Brook Railroad

 The Delaware and Bound Brook Railroad was incorporated in New Jersey on May 12, 1874, to build a railroad from the Delaware River to the Central Railroad of New Jersey (CNJ) at Bound Brook, along the National Railway's surveyed path.
 At that time, the North Pennsylvania Railroad took over the National Railway project from Hamilton.
 On May 14, the North Pennsylvania approved the construction of the Delaware River Branch, splitting from the main line at Jenkintown and running to the Delaware River at Yardley.
 On May 16, the property of the National Railway was deeded to the D&BB, including the Stanhope Railroad and the National Company.

 The Delaware and Bound Brook Railroad (D&BB) and Delaware River Branch opened on May 1, 1876, from the North Pennsylvania Railroad to the CNJ.
 The D&BB had trackage rights over the CNJ to their Jersey City terminal.
 Passenger service between Jersey City and Philadelphia begins, competing with the PRR.
 The fare is set at $2.65, ten cents lower than the PRR.
 The PRR responded by cutting its excursion fare between New York and Philadelphia to $2.65, and a two-day round-trip fare to $5.
 The Trenton Branch of the D&BB opened in 1877.

 The original plans carried the National Railway northeast and east past Bound Brook, running north of the CNJ and crossing the New Jersey Rail Road at Waverly to the CNJ terminal.
 In Pennsylvania, the original plan was southeast of what was built, running directly to the north end of the Junction Railroad in Philadelphia.
-Part of this route was built as the New York Short Line, connecting the original Delaware River Branch at Oakford southwest to the Reading Company's Philadelphia, Newtown and New York Railroad (PN&NY) at Cheltenham.
+Part of this route was built as the New York Short Line, connecting the original Delaware River Branch at Oakford southwest to the Reading Company's Philadelphia, Newtown and New York Railroad (PN&NY) at Cheltenham Township.
 This line was completed in 1906.

 The Philadelphia and Reading Railway leased the North Pennsylvania Railroad, including the D&BB, on May 14, 1879, obtaining control of two-thirds of the Bound Brook Route.
 The National Company's charter was later used to form the Reading Company, a holding company for the Reading Company.

-The East Trenton Railroad, incorporated in 1884, was taken over by the D&BB as a branch in the Trenton area.
+The East Trenton Railroad incorporated in 1884, was taken over by the D&BB as a branch in the Trenton area.
 The Trenton, Lawrenceville and Princeton Railroad, an interurban streetcar line, was taken over at some point as a branch of the East Trenton Railroad for freight.
 The Port Reading Railroad, opened in 1892, also served as a spur of the D&BB, running to Port Reading on the Arthur Kill.